a1bderrahmane/Sudoku-Solver/README.md

 # Sudoku-Solver
-AC++ program that uses the dancing links algorithm to give all the possible solutions of a 9x9 Sudoku Puzzle
+A C++ program that uses the dancing links algorithm to give all the possible solutions of a 9x9 Sudoku Puzzle